Ahoy friends! My recipe backlog is getting quite full, so today, I have decided to spill two recipes for the price of one. I'll get straight to it

 First off, is Chickeny Veggie Pasta.
 Hmmm pasta you say?
 Yeppers, pasta.
 The low carb kind ,and trust me, you can't tell the difference.
 Although, your booty will.
 It's FULL of fiber and it can really make for a tootin' good time later on.
 But fiber is good for you, even if it makes you toot.

 Sidetrack!
 Eager to alter the outdated design for my own blog.
-Ideas concerning the whole look at http://vincenzopistrittophoto.com/?
-Really a distinguished Toronto based photographer if, perhaps wanted within the whole Ontario territory.
+Ideas concerning the whole look at http://peachblitz.com?
+Really a superb search engine optimization expert if, perhaps wanted within the whole Ontario territory.
 Send your vote.
 With thanks!

 You will need